Sustainability – caring for our special location

 Our Sustainability & Green Initiatives

-We feel lucky to live in such a special location and we have strived to be as sustainable and environmentally-friendly as possible by:
+We feel lucky to live in such a special location and we have strived to be as sustainable and eco-friendly as possible by:

-* Using solar energy generated on site to assist in powering our guest electricity usage;
+* Using solar energy generated on site to assist in powering our guest electricity usage and using a green rated energy supplier;

 * Installing a bioethanol fireplace to reduce burning of wood by guests and use coppiced wood from our own woodland for guest firepit use;

-* Supply guests with Who Gives a Crap toilet paper – made from more environmentally-friendly bamboo and the company donates 50% of its profits to supply toilet facilities in developing countries;
+* Supply guests with Who Gives a Crap toilet paper – made from more eco-friendly bamboo and the company donates 50% of its profits to supply toilet facilities in developing countries;

-* Providing guest food hampers from within a 15 mile radius;
+* Providing guest food hampers from within a 15 mile radius and always sourcing local first and eco-friendly, whenever possible;

-* Introducing our guests to the local wildlife and habitat and making available a track camera for guests use.
+* Providing our guests with information on the local wildlife and habitat and making available a track camera for guests use;